Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Introduction

+\sh{Solution outline.} First, we evaluate ideological proxies.
+We make the widely adopted assumption that homophily -- the tendency of similar individuals to associate -- propagates ideology.
+We build a framework to construct ideology detection pipelines.
+We qualitatively evaluate proxies, by their minimization of labelling efforts and how readily they transfer to new contexts, and quantitatively evaluate proxies on their prediction of human-annotated ground truth.
+We show that a pipeline constructed through a proxy based on media consumption and a lens based on text, is both qualitatively advantageous and quantitatively performant.
+Second, we use a pipeline to test hypotheses of the psychosocial asymmetries of ideology at scale.

-We address the first research question in \cref{sec:methodology}, where we introduce our end-to-end ideology detection consisting of four components; datasets, ideological proxies, homophilic lenses, and the inference architecture.
-In \cref{sec:datasets}, we describe and profile five social media datasets, collected from three social media platforms, containing millions of users and spanning a variety of social domains. \revR{We frame the problem as user-based classification, following the computational social science tradition.} \revR{We frame left-right detection as ternery classification (left,right, neutral), and frame far-right detection as binary classification.} In \cref{subsec:ideological-proxies}, we infuse ideological knowledge into the pipeline by employing external sources via proxies.
-We operationalize four left-right and two far-right proxies leveraging behaviors such as posting politically-charged hashtags, following political parties, endorsing politicians, and sharing media websites.
-In \cref{subsec:feature-lenses}, we build ties between users, based on homophilic lenses, and propagate \eat{our }ideological knowledge through these ties via an inference architecture.
-We generate three homophilic lenses based on; language, endorsements, and topics.
+We address the first question in \cref{ide:sec:methodology}.
+We introduce our pipeline framework, consisting of four components: dataset, ideological proxy, homophilic lens, and inference architecture.
+We use five \emph{social media datasets}, collected from three platforms (Parler, Facebook and Twitter), containing 1.12 million users, and spanning social domains such as TV shows, elections, climate change, antivaccination and the January 6th US Capitol Insurrection.
+We frame the problem as user classification: the left-right detection as ternary classification (left, right, and neutral), and the far-right detection as binary classification.
+We limit our scope to Anglo-centric, English-speaking contexts with a dominant uniaxial political spectrum\footnote{ This is not to discount the need for ideology detection in other regions, like the Global South.
+Nor to suggest that a uniaxial spectrum is sufficient to encompass the complex politics of global communities.
+See \cref{ide:sec:Conclusion} for a discussion. }.
+We explore four left-right and two far-right \emph{ideology proxies}, leveraging behaviors such as posting politically-charged hashtags, following political parties, endorsing politicians, and sharing media websites.
+We build three \emph{homophilic lenses} based on language, endorsements, and topics.
+We use the ideology proxies and homophily lenses to build ideology pipelines with an \emph{off-the-shelf classifier}.
+See \cref{ide:fig:schema}.